-There is a growing movement of people calling for a reform of the state education system.
-Many believe it is outdated, in breach of children’s human rights and unfit for a 21st century workplace and society.
+There is a growing movement of people calling for education to be reimagined.
+Many believe our education system is outdated, in breach of children’s human rights and unfit for a 21st century workplace and society.
 You can get involved by supporting these important campaigns:

 The Flourish Movement is a growing network of parents, teachers, academics and early years experts who are concerned about child wellbeing.